LeakedIntel/LeakedIntel.github.io/_posts/2025-02-09-crypto-wallet-draining-attack-found-on-a-popular-gun-website.md

 date: 2025-02-08 21:16:15
 layout: post
 title: Crypto Wallet Draining Attack Found on a Popular Gun Website
-subtitle: alicious JavaScript Hidden in a Smart Contract
+subtitle: Malicious JavaScript Hidden in a Smart Contract
 description: A recent investigation uncovered a crypto wallet-draining attack embedded in a popular firearm website, using smart contracts to store and execute malicious JavaScript.
 This method bypasses traditional security